Jessica Killings Loses Her Athletic Wear & Rocks A Revealing Ensemble With Racy High Heels

-Fitness model Jessica Killings traded in her skintight leggings and sports bra for a glamorous look in her most recent Instagram share on Sunday afternoon, delighting her 1.9 million followers.
-She was dressed to impress in the two snaps, and appeared to be enjoying an afternoon stroll while flaunting her incredible physique for passers-by.
+Fitness model Jessica Killings traded in her skintight leggings and sports bra for a glamorous look in her most recent Instagram share on Sunday, delighting her 1.9 million followers.
+She was dressed to impress in the two snaps and appeared to be enjoying an afternoon stroll while flaunting her incredible physique for passers-by.
 Over 2,600 fans double-tapped their screens to convey their approval in the first 15 minutes after the post went live.

 Jessica’s skimpy outfit featured an array of earthy tones that looked stunning against her sun-kissed complexion.
 An olive green crop top with structured cups was fastened up the center with a row of four buttons.
 The depth of her cleavage was quite visible above the low, straight neckline, and she did not appear to be wearing a bra.